Scheduled Script Deployment Record

 • If this field is left blank when the deployment is created, the system generates the ID.

-• You should enter a custom ID if you plan to bundle the script and deployment for installation into another account.
-This reduces the risk of naming conflicts.
-Custom IDs must be all lower case and cannot contain spaces.
-You can use “_” as a delineator.
+• Enter a custom ID if you plan to bundle the script and deployment for another account—this helps avoid naming conflicts.
+Use lowercase, no spaces, and “_” to separate words.

 Note:

-Although not preferred, you can edit this value on an existing deployment.
-To do this, click Edit on the deployment record.
-Then click Change ID.
+You can edit this value on an existing deployment if needed; just click Edit on the deployment record, then click Change ID.

 Deployed

-Indicates whether the deployment is active.
-This box must be checked if you want your script to execute.
-If you don't check the box:
+This box marks whether the deployment is active—check it if you want your script to run.
+If it’s not checked:

 Status

-This value determines how and when a script can be submitted to SuiteCloud Processors for processing.
-Possible options are:
+This setting controls how and when a script can be submitted to SuiteCloud Processors.
+Options include:

-• Testing: You can test the script in the SuiteScript Debugger as a deployed script.
-For more information about debugging deployed scripts, see Debugging Deployed SuiteScript 1.0 and SuiteScript 2.0 Server Scripts and Debugging Deployed SuiteScript 2.1 Server Scripts.
-Deployed debugging is restricted to the script owner.
+• Testing: You can test the script in SuiteScript Debugger as a deployed script.
+See Debugging Deployed SuiteScript 1.0 and SuiteScript 2.0 Server Scripts for more.
+Deployed debugging is only for the script owner.

 Note:

-If you schedule a recurring submission of the script, the script's deployment status on the Scheduled Script Status Page remains as Scheduled, even after the script completes its execution.
+If you set up recurring runs, the deployment status stays as Scheduled on the Scheduled Script Status Page, even after the script finishes running.

 See Scheduled Script Submission for a table that compares scheduled script submissions to the Status value.